qam12/Mazdor/README.md

 # Project Motivation
 It is terribly arduous to search out services provider by self or operation these services through an acquaintance.
 What if we tend to access services while not hurdles of finding service providers?
 What if labor work on their own timings and convenience?
 The platform we tend to provide is making those prospects true.

 # Aims and Objectives
 The app we tend to create within the results of this project is known as Mazdoor.
 We are working to resolve the matter of finding service providers associated with home repair through the android app.
 This could facilitate society by instantly finding staff through fingertips and decreasing unemployment.
 Through this report, you may perceive how the project got completed.

-# Scope

-The scope of this app is to work from service provider end to customer user end, the customer could hire a services provider through the app by matching the requirements of the services that they need.
-If customer found out the specific worker matching the requirements, customer can contact service provider through the app and also can chat with him.

 # Customer User
 From the perspective of this app, it is an individual who can request the service user for work.